andyjakubowski/kingly-site/src/v1/tutorials/chess-game.md

 order: 10
 ---

-In the previous sections, we saw how to implement a password meter, whose behaviour is modelized with state machines.
-We illustrated basic concepts which will be constantly recurring, such as control states, extended state, transitions, guards, actions, commands.
+In the previous sections, we saw how to implement a password meter, whose behavior is modelized with state machines.
+We illustrated basic concepts that will be constantly recurring, such as control states, extended state, transitions, guards, actions, commands.
 In this section, we will modelize a more complex interface, and illustrate advanced concepts like state nesting, compound control states, initial transitions, and command and effect handlers.

 ## Specifications
 This application is a two-player chess game.
 Follows some screens sample of the application in different states: